evansrjames/gradcafe-admissions-data/README.md

 # gradcafe-admissions-data

-This is a repository of admissions data from gradcafe organized by subject.
+A repository of admissions data collected from the grad cafe.